Effective Date: January 15, 2021

 For marketing purposes, we may use email or other contact information to send marketing communications and will always provide an unsubscribe option.

-Customers: If you take an Assessment sponsored by a Customer, that Customer may receive Reports based on the Assessment you took in order to provide you with relevant products and services.
+Customers: If you take an Assessment sponsored by a Customer, that Customer (Account Owners, Administrators, Facilitators and Members) may have access to your Assessment Results, based on account settings, in order to provide you with relevant products and services.
+Account Owners, Administrators, and Facilitators (including Partners) will also have access to individual and team Reports based on your results.

 Mergers & Acquisition; Bankruptcy, we may disclose, share or transfer some or all of our Customers’ information to or with the appropriate entity in preparation of the transaction, as part of the due diligence, or after the transaction has been finalized, so that the successor entity can continue providing our services to our Customers.